 Women rely on Dr. Rottman to improve the size and shape of their breasts while maintaining a natural appearance and correct proportions.
 The before and after pictures of some of our breast augmentation patients show you what Dr. Rottman regularly achieves for his patients.

 Dr. Steven J. Rottman is a double board-certified and fellowship-trained cosmetic and reconstructive plastic surgeon serving the men and women of Baltimore and surrounding areas.
-Dr. Rottman is recognized for his personal approach to plastic and reconstructive surgery and producing exceptionally natural-looking results.
+Dr. Rottman is recognized for his personal approach to reconstructive and plastic surgery and producing exceptionally natural-looking results.

 At the office of Dr. Steven J. Rottman in Baltimore, we focus on body enhancements and provide patients from all walks of life with perfectly designed breast implants, reconstructive breast procedures, and breast reductions, all done with the utmost care and compassion.
 As each patient is unique, Dr. Rottman personalizes each surgical technique to address your specific needs and concerns.